 All employment contracts must contain the following essential terms:

-Specific terms should be added depending on the type of employment contract involved (e.g., a fixed-term, part-time or student employment contract).
+Specific terms should be added, depending on the type of employment contract involved (e.g., fixed-term, part-time or student employment contract).
 For example, fixed-term employment contracts must contain the following additional essential terms:

 In addition, certain provisions must be expressly provided in writing for them to be applicable (e.g., probationary period, non-compete provisions).

-Any modification to an employment contract must be effected by the conclusion of an addendum to the employment contract.
+Any modification to an employment contract must be effected by the inclusion of an addendum.
 The employer may unilaterally impose a favourable change if it concerns a non-significant employment condition.

 Under the rules, either:

 Conditions of the trial period

 Probationary periods may, in principle, only be applied if a probationary clause is included in the employment contract at the time it is signed, or at the latest before the beginning of the work, or if the applicable collective work agreement provides that all new employees are subject to a probationary period.